Directors duel over control of U.S. consumer protection agency

 The agency was established in 2011 in the wake of the 2007-2009 financial crisis to protect consumers from predatory and deceptive mortgage and lending practices.

-Cordray developed a reputation for drafting aggressive rules curbing products such as payday loans while issuing multimillion-dollar fines against large financial institutions such as Wells Fargo & Co .
+Cordray developed a reputation for drafting aggressive rules curbing products such as payday loans while issuing multimillion-dollar fines against large financial institutions such as Wells Fargo & Co (WFC.N).

 If Mulvaney is installed, “then the agency stops functioning,” said former U.S. Representative Barney Frank, a sponsor of the 2010 Dodd-Frank Wall Street reform law that created CFPB.